What is an IP Address – How to Hide Your Online Activities

 Ultimately, when you weigh every option, a VPN is undoubtedly the best privacy tool.
 It encrypts your internet communication and the DNS queries.
 It tunnels internet traffic safely through the VPN server, thus masking your identity from the destination.

-More than just a privacy tool, a VPN also allows you to access geo-restricted content from anywhere in the world.
+More than just a privacy tool, a VPN also allows you to access geo-restricted content from anywhere in the world and change your IP address.

 FastestVPN makes using a VPN as simple as turning on a switch.
 The VPN app gives you access to over 550 VPN servers worldwide and connect with them instantly.
 With FastestVPN’s strict zero-logs policy, you can rest easy knowing that your activity is never be monitored.